MAHTEP/EllipticBlending/README.md

 In the folder pitzDailyLagEB you can find the pitzDaily case adapted for the lagEB model.
 You just need to run the Allrun script.

+The model has been developed and tested in OpenFOAM v2212